 Triggers

 Incoming hook: Send a request to a custom URL to trigger a workflow.
 It can be whatever method you want, though we do recommend using POST.
 There’s no pre-defined schema for the request, so you can send whatever body, headers, and query parameters you want.
 That schema will define the variables available for the subsequent actions in the workflow.
+If you’re at the testing stage of an incoming hook trigger and don’t know how to send the request, consider using postman or other tools to test your request.
+You can also use the following command line example:

-If you’re sending a JSON body and you don’t see the schema being parsed by the platform, consider adding a
+If you’re sending a JSON body and you don’t see the schema being parsed by the platform, consider adding a Content-Type: application/json

 header to the request.